yaoyongxin/CyGutz/doc/source/tutorial_bethe_latt.rst

     :scale: 100 %
     :align: center

+One can see that the physical quantities of interest stay constant in the gap region.
+When :math:`\mu` increases over ~ 1.4,
-One can see that the gap size ~ 1.4*2 = 2.8,
+the orbital occupation :math:`n` starts to decrease, indicating the gap size ~ 1.4*2 = 2.8.
-considering the particle-hole symmetry.
+The factor of 2 comes from  particle-hole symmetry.